The Tenants tab appears only if you have enabled multi-tenant mode.

 - All options on the "SMTP" Tab: Locks all settings on the SMTP tab.

 - All options on the "Storage" Tab:Locks all settings on the Storage tab.

 By default, all tenants will be created on the same database server that Deep Security Manager was installed with.
 In order to provide additional scalability, Deep Security Manager supports adding additional database servers.
 For details, see Set up a multi-tenant environment.

 Using a tenant template, you can conveniently create a customized "out-of-the-box" experience for new tenants.
 This feature can be useful in service provider (MSSP) environments where some of the examples are not applicable, or special examples need to be created.

 - Create a new tenant.

-- Log in as that tenant.
+- Log out, then log in as the new tenant.

-- Return to the primary tenant and run the tenant template wizard.
+- Run the tenant template wizard.

-- Select the tenant to snapshot.
+- Select the tenant to create a snapshot.